Updated April 2026

 Diagnosis

-Take your vehicle to an approved repairer or MTA-approved workshop for diagnosis.
+Take your vehicle to an approved repairer or licensed mechanic for a professional diagnosis of the fault.

 4